 The application fee will NOT be waived for applicants seeking a Master’s degree.

-The Graduate School offers application fee waivers for participants in the following programs: current McNair Scholars, active Peace Corps or AmeriCorps volunteers, Black in AI (BAI), Building Infrastructure Leading to Diversity (BUILD) Initiative, Collegiate Science and Technology Entry Program (CSTEP), Gates Millennium Scholars, Leadership Alliance, Life Sciences Summer Undergraduate Research Program (LSSURP), Louis-Stokes Alliance for Minority Participation (LSAMP), Math Alliance Scholars, McNair Scholars Program, Mellon Mays Undergraduate Fellowship Program, Minority Access to Research Careers (MARC) Scholar Program, Post-baccalaureate Research Education Program (PREP), SMART, Society for Advancement of Chicanos/Hispanics and Native American in Science (SACNAS) or Teach for America, and the Women+ of Color Project (W+OCP).
-If you are affiliated with one of these programs, please send proof of affiliation to email@example.com after you have started an application and before you submit your application, and the university will process your fee waiver for you.
+The Graduate School offers application fee waivers for participants in the following programs: AmeriCorps (currently serving), Black in AI (BAI), Building Infrastructure Leading to Diversity (BUILD) Initiative, Collegiate Science and Technology Entry Program (CSTEP), Gates Millennium Scholars, Leadership Alliance, Life Sciences Summer Undergraduate Research Program (LSSURP), Louis-Stokes Alliance for Minority Participation (LSAMP), Math Alliance Scholars, McNair Scholars Program, Mellon Mays Undergraduate Fellowship Program, Minority Access to Research Careers (MARC) Scholar Program, Peace Corps (currently serving), Postbaccalaureate Research Education Program (PREP), SMART, Society for Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS), Teach for America, and the Women+ of Color Project (W+OCP).
+If you are affiliated with one of these programs, please send us proof of your affiliation to email@example.com after you have started an application and before you submit, and we will process your fee waiver for you.

 If you are in the U.S. military you will receive an automatic fee waiver as a thank you for your service (active duty, veteran, previously served, and active reserve are all eligible for this automatic fee waiver).

 There is an $80 application fee for all international applicants.
 However, between Sept.
 1 and Dec.
 1, the department will consider waiving the application fee for international students seeking a PhD degree who have an undergraduate (bachelor) GPA greater than or equal to 3.80/4.00, 4.00/5.00, 90/100, 9.0/10, 90% or 18/20 from an accredited college or university.
 The GPA requirement is not an average of bachelor's and master's degrees.
 If you meet the requirement, please email our Graduate Coordinator (email@example.com) a copy of your most recent unofficial transcript and a resume.
 After a review of your transcript and resume by the Graduate Admissions Committee, you will receive instructions on how to waive the application fee.

 The application fee will not be waived for applicants seeking a terminal master’s degree.